Marketing communications: amplify your brand.

 Shared value – coined in 2011 by Michael E. Porter and Mark Kramer – can structure the relationship between for-profit and nonprofit.
 Instead of creating net-new initiatives for delivering on social good, companies can work alongside existing organizations.
 Trading value for value and sharing in the positive outcomes.

 Speaking confidently about shared value is important when approaching brands for possible partnerships.
 We use four P’s as useful buckets to organize details of a co-amplification partnership.

 Here are some Mighty Ally client examples:

-People – Reach a Hand Uganda (RAHU) is a sexual health and reproductive rights education nonprofit in Uganda.
+People – Reach a Hand Uganda is a sexual and reproductive health and rights nonprofit in Uganda.
 Lucky Bloke is an international condom retailer with vast expertise around safe sex practices.
 Instead of just donating money and product (which they did), Lucky Bloke spent time with the RAHU team – sharing their knowledge and training them on the latest trends in SRHR.